theequipmentcompany/theequipmentcompany.github.io/README.md

-# theequipmentcompany.github.io
+# theEquipmentCompany
-Website for The Equipment Company
+Website I made for The Equipment Company.